BlakeRosenhagen/Fraud-Detection-with-XGBoost/README.md

 # UT-Final-Project
-Training a machine learning model to identify whether particular transactions are fraud.
+Combining the processes of logistical regression and classification to determine whether certain transactions are fraudualent.
+6 Million + training and testing transactions used.
 ## Attention!

 #### Download csv from https://www.kaggle.com/ntnu-testimon/paysim1 and place csv file in "data" folder.
 Title file "transaction.csv"